 So if you are underweight, you might want to explore its health risks and get insights on how to add a few kilograms to achieve a healthy weight and thereby a healthier you!

-How do you know if you’re underweight?
+What can you do for a healthy increase in weight?
 You can find out if you are underweight using a simple calculation to determine your body mass index or (BMI).
 This can be easily done by dividing your weight (in kilograms) by your height (in metres squared) as indicated below:

 BMI (kg/m²) = Weight in kilograms ÷ Height in metres²\